Adam-Thometz/Reptifeed/README.md

 ```
 psql -f reptifeed-api.sql
 ```
-You should receive a prompt to create the API for both the 'reptifeed' and the 'reptifeed_test' databases.
+You should receive a prompt to create the API for both the 'reptifeed' and 'reptifeed_test' databases.
 Agree to both.

 3. Activate the server on the backend.